vudp/signserver-3.4.1-customized/README.md

 ## Get started

-You can find the original project version from https://www.signserver.org/ This project is adapted for my usage.
+You can find the original project version from https://www.signserver.org/.
+Correct version could be found at https://sourceforge.net/projects/signserver/files/signserver/3.4/
+This project is adapted for my usage.

 ## Requirements